BICS Call for Themed Issues

 Proposals

-Currently the themed issue schedule has been filled until June 2026.
-Proposals will be for publication in December 2026 or later.
+Please take into consideration that the journal currently has special/themed issues in the pipeline.
+Currently the special/themed issue schedule has been filled until 2028.
+Proposals will be for publication in June 2028 or later.

 • The subject area and working title of your proposed issue.